Last updated on May 21, 2026

 Crystal Ball

-I like to think of Crystal Ball as a poor man’s Sensei's Divining Top as it has a similarity in the sense that you pay 1 mana to rearrange the top few cards of your library.
+I like to think of Crystal Ball as a poor man’s Sensei's Divining Top in the sense that you pay 1 mana to rearrange the top few cards of your library.

 Palantír of Orthanc